skeeto/enchive/README.md

 The purpose of an IV is to allow the same key to be safely used multiple times.
-This is particularly important when the same key is dervied by Diffie-Hellman between the same keypair.
+This is particularly important when the same key is derived on different occasions by Diffie-Hellman between the same key pair.
 Enchive generates a random ephemeral key pair each time a file is encrypted, so the IV is unnecessary.

 Since ChaCha20 requires an IV regardless, Enchive simply uses the hash of the key.
 This has the additional effect of allowing the client to